-The only 13 I’ve ever truly projected is Apollo Reed (5.13a) in the Coliseum at Summersville Lake.
-I’m not really sure what inspired me to try that one in the first place.
-Maybe it’s because I’d been told it’s the easiest 13 in the Coliseum, or maybe it’s because I happened to be with Mike Farnsworth that day, and you feel like you can pretty much climb anything when Farnsworth is around.
-Matt O’Conner used to see Farnsworth in the Gunks often.
-He told me that he was the most ridiculously humble guy you will ever meet as he lays waste to all of your projects.
+Since then, I’ve been inspired to try my first 5.13.
+Something in my bones told me that one day, I could get to the top of Apollo Reed, a classic jug haul in the Coliseum at Summersville Lake.
+Maybe it’s because I’d heard that it’s everybody’s first 5.13, or maybe it’s because I happened to be with Mike Farnsworth that day–and you feel like you can pretty much climb anything when Farnsworth is around.
+Farnsworth, an absolute crusher, is the most ridiculously humble guy you will ever meet and will lay waste to all of your projects.

-My new, try-hard attitude brought me to Genocide (5.12a), the hardest thing I’ve ever tried on gear to date.
+My new, try-hard attitude also brought me to try Genocide (5.12a), the hardest thing I’ve ever attempted on gear to date.
 I whipped and took all over that route like it was my full-time job.
 Finger cracks aren’t necessarily my “thing”, but I guess that the point of challenging yourself is that you need to try something that you might fail at.
-It’s not really a challenge if you know you can do it.

 The first half of Genocide climbs like a powerful sport climb, except that you have to place all of your own gear (minus one bolt in an alcove).
-The second is a finger and thin hands crack.
-I fell twice below the bolt.
+The second half is a finger and thin hands crack.
 As hard as I tried, I got too pumped and couldn’t clip my quickdraw in time.
-The pump was too much for me to fight, and twice I took twenty-foot falls.
+I missed the move twice, and twice I took twenty-foot falls.

-Even though I’ve taken and fallen a hundred times over, I’ve never seen a single fall as a failure.
-Brick walls don’t mean instant failure.
-Brick walls exist to try and teach you not to turn around and give up.
-Don’t let voices inside of your head make you forget that.
+While there is this one part of me that doesn’t think I’ll ever send climbs at this level of difficulty, there is the other side of me that is determined to keep attempting them.
+I’ve never seen a fall as a failure, and I hope I never will.
+To this day, I find myself inspired by Andrew’s words, telling me that brick walls exist to teach us not to turn around and give up.
 You have to want it and you have to do the work.
-Each time I tie in, I take that first deep breath and I tell myself that every single accomplishment starts with the decision to try.
+Each time I tie in, I take that first deep breath and I tell myself that every single accomplishment starts with a simple decision to try.